romizb/romizb.github.io/README.md

 ![The Brody family <3](family_image.jpg)
 <sub>The Brody family <3</sub>
 ## 🐳 About me 🐳
-* Currently based in Rechovot
+* Currently peruing my MSc, in the lab of [Dvir Gur](https://www.weizmann.ac.il/molgen/Gur/home)
 * Animal lover
 * Superpower- making beer disappear
 * Undergraduate in Animal Science and Biotechnology from Huji